4lgn/dotfiles/README.md

 - KeeWeb
 - libsecret
 - redshift
-- spotify
 - compton
-- dropbox
 - pulseaudio / -alsa
+- `NetworkManager`: 'Networking that just works'
-- NetworkManager
+  - `nm-applet`: GTK Applet for NetworkManager
-  - nm-applet
-- pamixer
-- gotop
+- `pamixer`: Pulseaudio manager
+- `gotop`: Beautiful TUI activity monitor
 - plug
-- xcwd
+- `xcwd`: Used to open a new terminal in the same directory as the current focused terminal
+- `git-credential-gnome-keyring`: Git credentials helper
 - Fonts:
   - Tamzen
   - Terminus